codegouvfr/react-dsfr/README.md

 npx vitest -t "Resolution of CSS variables"

 # Debugging while unit testing
 ```

-> When you want to import assets from the `./dsfr/` directory
-> you must assume it's located in `./src/dsfr` because it's where
-> it's going to be relative to the transpiled JS files.

 ## How to publish a new version on NPM, how to release a beta version